 The RS56 Passive EQ by Waves is modeled after a hardware unit named EMI RS56 UTC and was introduced in 1951.
 This was the company’s first attempt at a Pultec-style passive equalizer.

-The hardware unit offered users control over 3 bands: the Bass, treble, and top bands.
+The hardware unit offered you control over 3 bands: the Bass, treble, and top bands.
 Each band had four stepped frequency settings ranging from 32 to 8092Hz and a few more at 5600Hz and 11200Hz.
-In addition to that, users can set the gain to a maximum of +/-10dB in 2dB steps.
-Furthermore, users could choose between 4 peak shapes for each band which are: 1.
+In addition to that, you can set the gain to a maximum of +/-10dB in 2dB steps.
+Furthermore, you could choose between 4 peak shapes for each band which are: 1.
 Blunt, 2.
 Med Blunt, 3.
 Med Sharp, 4.
 Sharp) as well as High End and Low-End shelves.

 With the Rs56, the developers at Waves have chosen to stick closely to the original hardware unit design and add a few extra features for more versatility and better flexibility.
 These features are discussed below.